Cruise lines offering full credit on some sailings

-(CNN) — As passengers aboard the Grand Princess cruise ship off the coast of San Francisco wait for coronavirus test results after the death of a former passenger, it's hard for some travelers to go ahead with their cruise plans.
+(CNN) — With confirmed coronavirus cases aboard the Grand Princess cruise ship off the coast of San Francisco, it's hard for some travelers to go ahead with their cruise plans.

 Princess Cruises, Disney Cruise Line, Carnival Cruise Line and Viking are offering travelers new flexible rebooking policies.